kmn01/APEX/docs/Codebase_Guide.md

 # APEX code map

 This is a map of the repository: what the system is, how major pieces relate, and why those boundaries exist.
-For product vision and research framing, see [Project_Description.md](Project_Description.md) and the root [README.md](../README.md).
+For product vision and research framing, see [Project_Description.md](Project_Description.md).
+For **install, CLI usage, dashboards, and how to reproduce runs and tests**, see the root [README.md](../README.md).
 For a milestone-style module plan, see [Implementation_Plan.md](Implementation_Plan.md).

 ---